January energy is a real thing, and it doesn’t last long.

 Here’s what I’ve been building for clients since October, and why the economics work completely differently.

-The infrastructure is Astro static site generation - the same tech stack that powers major tech companies - deployed on Netlify’s global CDN.
-What that means in practice is your site loads in under a second, anywhere in the world.
-SSL certificate included (the padlock thing), and zero database vulnerabilities because there’s no database to hack in the first place.
+The infrastructure is Astro static site generation - the same tech stack that powers major tech companies - deployed on a global network.
+What that means in plain English is your site loads in under a second, anywhere in the world.
+You get an SSL certificate included (the padlock thing in the browser), and there are zero database vulnerabilities because there’s no database to hack in the first place.

-The ongoing cost includes hosting (no separate bill), unlimited updates (you email me, I make changes), and no platform lock-in because you own the code.
+The ongoing cost includes hosting (no separate bill), I make unlimited updates (you email me, I change things), and there’s no platform lock-in because you own the code.
 There’s no “upgrade your plan” conversation because there’s nothing to upgrade to - you’re already on the good infrastructure.

 What’s not included: e-commerce (Shopify is genuinely better for selling products), ongoing SEO campaigns (that’s a different service entirely), and complex web applications (different requirements, different approach).